 Some answers to the “so what” – Getting people interested in how they learn

 The Learning Styles Questionnaire is an attractive way to get someone interested (often for the first time!) in how they learn – in particular, in the stages that comprise the learning cycle (do; review; conclude & plan).
 This helps them to become more aware of their learning habits and to see how their learning could be tackled more purposefully.

 Once someone knows their learning style preferences, they are better equipped to choose learning experiences that suit their predominant style(s).
 This helps them learn more easily and more effectively from a range of different learning opportunities.

-Additionally, there are numerous ways that organisational L&D – or anyone in a helping role - can use information about learning style preferences beneficially.
+There are numerous ways that organisational L&D, or anyone in a helping role – can use information about learning style preferences beneficially.
 For example, the information can be used to: